PLN-team/pyPLNmodels/paper/paper.md

-The `statsmodels` [@statsmodels] is a Python library providing classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests and statistical data exploration.
-Notably, it handles count data through the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
+The `statsmodels` [@statsmodels] Python package  provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests and statistical data exploration.
+Notably, it handles count data through the Generalized Linear Model class implementations `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM`.
 We stand out from this package by allowing covariance between features and performing Principal Component Analysis suitable to count data.